averylutz123/Artifact_One_Original/README.md

 # Artifact_One_Original
 This repository contains the original files that were utilized during the enhancement of Artifact One.
-The enhancement of this C++ dice game that was developed in February of 2022 saw a transfer of the program into a Java mobile application.
+The enhancement of this artifact saw that transfer of a C++ dice game into a Java mobile application.
+This dice game, named LCR, tests the players luck by determining who can obtain and maintain the greatest number of gameplay chips.